 The air chambers do seem to leak after a while and the sides are very low.
 If you’re paddling on a windy day, water will come in over the side and make for a bit of a wet paddle.

-This is one of the cheapest 2 person inflatable kayaks on the market and comes with 2 83″ aluminum paddles and cargo nets for storage.
+This is one of the cheapest 2 people inflatable kayaks on the market and comes with 2 83″ aluminum paddles and cargo nets for storage.
 It’s made for 1-2 people and is the perfect lake or slow-moving river kayak.

 The Intex Challenger is made from super strong vinyl making it tough and very durable.
 It’ll bounce around and won’t tear or leak easily.
 The cockpit is spacious and will fit anyone comfortably but there are no footholds to help you paddle.

 It’s very easy and quick to inflate and deflate but the valves can begin to leak after a while and the grey color gets very hot in the sun.
 The seats are comfortable and come with a backrest for supported paddling.

 The Sea Eagle SE370 is one of the best tandem inflatable kayaks on the market and has a reasonable price.
 It’s made for 1-3 people, comes with two 84″ aluminum paddles, a covered front to stop splashes getting in, and rear storage.

 This tandem inflatable kayak is very well made and can be used for anything from whitewater rapids or a gentle lake paddles.
 It’s made from a 38mm PolyKrylar hull which is super durable and will take a lot to puncture and tear.
 Even your dog can come along, no claws are going to get in there.

 One amazing thing about this kayak from Sea Eagle is how light it is at 32lbs while it weight capacity 650lbs.
 This is thanks to its I-Beam construction that makes it almost as rigid as a solid kayak.
 It comes with 2 skegs that help keep it straight and give you maximum efficiency and speed.
 That being said, it’s not the most stable kayak.